-Student Code of Conduct (Grades K-9)
+Student Code of Conduct

 The SCC is not intended to address the entire spectrum of student behavior.
 School officials retain the discretion to address student misconduct that is not specifically included in this discipline policy.
 This code applies to actions of students during school hours, before and after school, while on school property, while traveling on school vehicles funded by KIPP KC, while participating on any team or group representing the school or attending such an activity, at all school-sponsored events, and while using the school network or any computer or IT Devices.
 This code also applies to conduct which takes place on school grounds or school property; on the way to and from school; on school buses and at bus stops; and at school activities whenever and wherever they may take place.
-In addition, the school reserves the right to impose disciplinary consequences for any student's conduct (whenever and wherever it may occur) if such conduct of the pupils.
+In addition, the school reserves the right to impose disciplinary consequences for any student's conduct (whenever and wherever it may occur) if such conduct is prejudicial to good order and discipline in the schools or tends to impair the morale or good conduct of the pupils.
 Finally, the school board has authorized the immediate removal of a pupil upon a finding by the principal, Executive Director, or school board that the pupil poses a threat of harm to such pupil or others, as evidenced by the prior conduct of such pupil.
 Each school KIPP KC Elementary, Middle and KIPP Legacy High School have more detailed information in each of their handbooks on how they respond to and teach behavior.